 When you think of the term feminist data future in the context of the future of work, and in the backdrop of a data/AI/platform-led economy, what are the one or two big ideas that you think labor laws and public policies should focus on?

 Aliya: In terms of labor laws, the issue of social protection is one I would like to highlight because both India and Pakistan and other economies in the Global South are working to extend social protection benefits to workers in the informal economy.
-I think the life cycle approach and especially some kind of old age benefits for women in the informal economy has been a demand of feminists for a long time.
+I think the life cycle approach, especially some kind of old age benefits for women in the informal economy, has been a demand of feminists for a long time.
 But it really has not gotten the ears of politicians or government in the way that it should.
 Relying on children as symbols of social protection has become very obsolete now.
-So there is this recognition and there is work on universal social protecti even if they are not through labor which are easily extendable then the concept of universal social protection.
-Because on.
-There is even work on a basic income guarantee but that is too futuristic for countries in South Asia at least.
+So, there is a recognition of and work being done on universal social protection, even if these protections are not for labor, they are easily extendable from the concept of universal social protection.
+Some work has also been done on a basic income guarantee but that is too futuristic for countries in South Asia at least.

 So, one is social protection and the second is the issue of upskilling and reskilling.
 I think that since it is now confirmed that without the proper set of skills women will be disadvantaged in the future of work.
 So, there has to be a lot of serious thinking on how to develop mechanisms - whether formally through the education system or informally through community-based interventions with the cooperation or collaboration of the local government setup - on how to focus on imparting skills and digital inclusion to women.
 Also, I would say that financial inclusion is one of the facets that is very important for women in the digital economy.
 And some of the cash transfer programs have used financial inclusion to make the digital economy inclusive for women, but as members of the platform economy also financial inclusion should be part and parcel.
 I think a very clear understanding of how data should not be used for dataveillance and further exacerbate women’s vulnerability to harassment which is already high up on the agenda of feminists.
 Dataveillance should not become an added feature of that harassment.